 Roundhay Park, Roundhay, Leeds, West Yorkshire, LS8 2ER.

 Landscaped by Capability Brown, Temple Newsam has 1,500 acres of grounds for you to explore, with stunning vistas and scenic walks.
 The Menagerie Ponds are one of the highlights.
 Each has a different personality – the first is surrounded by parkland, the second by perennials and the third by the bamboo garden.
 The nature trails around the park are great for walking, but they’re just as good for cycling and horse riding.

 Temple Newsam Park, Temple Newsam Road, Leeds, West Yorkshire, LS15 OAE.

 It may be on the grounds of Leeds Beckett University, but Beckett Park is open to everyone.
 It’s a huge park that stretches from Queenswood Drive to Batcliffe Mount, with vast swathes of grassy parkland and a beautiful patch of woodland.
-Play a game of tennis on one of their two courts or head into the woods to hunt out Queen Victoria Arch, which was built 250 years ago and altered in 1858 to commemorate the monarch’s historic visit to Leeds.
+There are two tennis courts here and if you head into the woods, you can hunt out Queen Victoria Arch, which was built 250 years ago and altered in 1858 to commemorate the monarch’s historic visit to Leeds.